 Laboratory course to accompany Chemistry 336.
 Four hours of laboratory a week.
+Prerequisites: CHE 325 and 335 or consent of the Department.
+Pre-requisite or Co-requisite: CHE 336

 CHE 333 Biochemistry I

 A study of the biochemical processes and molecular reactions occurring in living systems, including a study of carbohydrates, lipids, proteins, metabolic reactions, and accompanying energy considerations.
 Lecture Three hours a week.
 Prerequisites: CHE 231 or consent of the Department.